 Approaching the top of Bodily Harm where it meets the Three Falls trail.

-From the Peak View trailhead on Traverse Ridge, the route was 1.6 miles on
+From the Peak View trailhead on Traverse Ridge to Lambert Park, the route is 1.6 miles on

 Three